-Backup allows you to quickly and easily back up your operating system, installed apps and data.

-1. From Start, select All apps then Acer.
-Select Acer Recovery Management in the list of Acer apps.
+1. Backup allows you to quickly and easily back up your operating system, installed apps and data.
+From Start, type 'Recovery' in the Cortana search box and then select Acer Recovery Management in the list of apps.

 Since the recovery backup requires at least 8 GB of storage after formatting, it is recommended to use a USB drive with a capacity of 16 GB or larger.